 Adequate Sleep

-“Deep sleep, in particular, promotes the production and activity of white blood cells, which are the first line of defense from invading pathogens,” said Rohrscheib.
-“Studies, [such as the above review], have shown that people who are chronically sleep deprived have reduced white blood cell activity, making the body less effective at fighting infections.”
+“Deep sleep, in particular, promotes the production and activity of white blood cells, which are the first line of defense from invading pathogens,” Rohrscheib wrote.
+“Studies have shown that people who are chronically sleep deprived have reduced white blood cell activity, making the body less effective at fighting infections.”

-Adults 18 to 60 need at least 7 hours of sleep per night.
+Adults aged 18 to 60 need at least seven hours of sleep per night.

 Sunlight Exposure

-Teitelbaum strongly advocates getting enough sunlight exposure to help avoid vitamin D deficiency, which is detrimental to immunity.
-“Medical advice should be to avoid sunburn rather than avoid sunshine,” he said.
+Teitelbaum said he strongly advocates getting enough sunlight exposure to help avoid vitamin D deficiency, which is detrimental to immunity.
+“Medical advice should be to avoid sunburn rather than avoid sunshine,” he wrote.

-While vitamin D has varied effects on immune cells, the overall effect on the immune system is stimulatory, reports a review published in Frontiers in Immunology.
+While vitamin D has varied effects on immune cells, the overall effect on the immune system is stimulatory, according to a review published in Frontiers in Immunology.

-Some experts advise spending 5 to 30 minutes in the sun, especially between 10 a.m. and 4 p.m. daily or at least twice per week.
+Some experts advise spending five to 30 minutes in the sun daily or at least twice per week, especially between 10 a.m. and 4 p.m.

 Nutritional Supplements

-Teitelbaum says that the healthcare system should make producing new families of antibiotics its key focus, but they shouldn’t allow them in everyday use to avoid the development of resistance.
+Teitelbaum said that the health care system should make producing new families of antibiotics its key focus, but that it shouldn’t allow them in everyday use, to avoid the development of resistance.

-“Instead, we should keep them in reserve for when, not if, we get hit by the next plague,” he said.
+“Instead, we should keep them in reserve for when, not if, we get hit by the next plague,” he wrote.
 “Fortunately, natural options can be extremely effective for these antibiotic-resistant infections as well.”

 Zinc

 Zinc is vital for maintaining the immune system, and its deficiency is associated with adverse effects on immune functions, according to the review published in Frontiers in Immunology.
-It reported that zinc supplementation may reduce the incidence of diarrhea and pneumonia in children in developing countries, as well as upper respiratory tract infections in institutionalized older adults.
+The review reports that zinc supplementation may reduce the incidence of diarrhea and pneumonia in children in developing countries, as well as upper respiratory tract infections in institutionalized older adults.
 The researchers stated that zinc overload can impair immunity just as zinc deficiency can, so further research is necessary to ascertain optimal zinc intake.

 Berberine